 Commission-based planners are compensated through commissions earned by selling their clients specific financial products — such as annuities or insurance policies — or investing their clients’ assets into specific funds "loaded" with commissions.
-This type of compensation model can often introduce confusion and conflicts of interest that may potentially compromise an advisor’s recommendations.
+This type of compensation model can often introduce conflicts of interest that potentially compromise an advisor’s recommendations.

 For example, commission-based advisors are typically more limited in the products and funds they can recommend to their clients since the advisor's compensation is directly linked to the products they sell.
 With the limited products and funds available, a commission-based advisor may be inclined to suggest the ones likely to earn them — rather than their client — the greatest return (in the form of a commission check).

 This isn’t to say that there aren’t good commission-based advisors out there.
 But the commission-based model makes it difficult for clients — even those with the very best commission-based advisors — to fully trust their advisor's recommendations.
-And understandably so.
 When it comes to something as important as managing your financial future, trust and objectivity really matter.

 Regardless of the advisor’s intentions, a client may ask themselves, “Is my commission-based advisor’s advice really in my best interest, or is their advice based on what brings them the biggest commission?”
 This lack of certainty can hinder a client from fully embracing and benefiting from an advisor's financial advice.

 When faced with this potential skepticism, the burden often falls on the client to decide which pieces of advice they want to implement.
-This can create unnecessary obstacles for the client to navigate.
-After all, expert advice is one of the main reasons why a client hires a financial advisor in the first place.
+This can create unexpected obstacles for the client to navigate.
+After all, expert unbiased advice is one of the main reasons why a client hires a financial advisor in the first place.